stoyonaga/Tinkering-Sandbox/SQL/Database Systems - The Complete Book (2nd)/Ch4/Prerequisites.md

 - If an entity set is weak, it is represented by a double-border rectangle.
 - If a relationship is supporting, it is represented by a double-border diamond with a rounded arrow.

+# Key Concepts for Review
+1. How would we remove attributes from relationships, while also providing an equivalent database schema?
+2. How would we convert a multiway relationship into a set of binary many-one relationships?
+3. Why are the design principles important?
+Explain the consequences of failing to abide by each rule.
+4. What are some real-world applications, where a weak entity set may be useful and/or applicable?
+Implement the database schema for your example, and provide the database schema for the original entity-relationship diagram.